benparsons/matrix-notes/2019-02-whatsapp-article/whatsapp-article.md

 Once installed, run AVD manager by choosing `Tools -> AVD Manager` from the menu.

-Follow the steps to create a new virtual machine, in this example I have a Next 5X running Android 9, but almost any configuration is fine here.
+Follow the steps to create a new virtual machine, in this example I have a Nexus 5X running Android 9, but almost any configuration is fine here.
 Make sure that you give the device access to the Play Store.

 ![](avd.png)